src-d/engine-deprecated/README.md

 #### 3. Start source{d} Engine with your local repositories

-Now it's time to initialize the source{d} Engine and provide it with some repositories to analyze:
+Now it's time to initialize source{d} Engine and provide it with some repositories to analyze:

 ```bash
 # Without a path Engine operates on the local directory,